isaac-mason/arancini/packages/arancini-react/README.md

 const ECS = createECS(world)
 ```

-### Stepping the World
+### Updating Systems

-`@arancini/react` does not automatically step the world for you.
-If you are using arancini with `@react-three/fiber`, you can use the `useFrame` hook to step the World.
+`@arancini/react` does not automatically update systems for you.
+If you are using arancini with `@react-three/fiber`, you can use the `useFrame` hook to update systems in the world.

 ```tsx
 import { useFrame } from '@react-three/fiber'